jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 6. What are the three modes in vi?

 7. What is the key you use in vi to transition bewteen COMMAND MODE and INSERT mode?
-(Just three letters)

 8. What command sequence (key) in vi will add text to the right of the current cursor position?  (just the letter)